Why The Key To Millennial Job Satisfaction Lies With SMEs

 Surveys appear to crop up with increasing frequency telling us that our job satisfaction can be achieved by purposeful work and the chance to make a difference.

-That we seek opportunities which facilitate a positive work-life balance over monetary rewards.
+That we seek opportunities that facilitate a positive work-life balance over monetary rewards.

 I can speak only for myself (and some friends and colleagues I’ve met along the way), but these findings hold true with my own career aspirations, and I have been driven to find opportunities that offer these elements.